 Declan Rice's future at West Ham depended a great deal on what division the club would find themselves playing in next season.
 With the Hammers' Premier League status now assured they have at least guaranteed Rice will not be leaving on the cheap.
 That is if he even moves at all.

 Despite interest from Chelsea - the club that released Rice at the age of 14 - West Ham have been clear they have no desire to sell the England international.
-"He's under contract...he's not going anywhere unless you get one of those steel vans that have the cash in it," Hammers boss David Moyes said after the final day of the Premier League season.
+The Hammers dismissed reports at the start of August that they received a £50m bid from Chelsea for their star man.

 If Chelsea do decide to follow up their interest this summer, there is no doubt they will need deep pockets - West Ham value Rice at around £80m.
 In previous years, West Ham have experienced the likes of Dimitri Payet and Marko Arnautovic trying to force through moves away from the club.
 They were successful in doing so.
 However, Rice is unlikely to deploy such tactics.

-History tells us that there will come a time when West Ham will eventually part ways with their very best talent - but, for now at least, they can demand the utmost amount for their star man.
+History tells us that there will come a time when West Ham will eventually part ways with their very best talent - but, for now at least, they are in control of the situation.

 Could Chelsea's summer spending spree continue with a move for Leicester's Ben Chilwell?
 Frank Lampard is known to be a keen admirer of the left-back, who has impressed for the Foxes for the last three seasons and become a regular starter for England in the process.